wendyverdonk93/docs/content/payment-methods/billing-suite/pay-after-delivery/how-does-pay-after-delivery-work.md

 The customer has 14 days to complete the payment transaction after receiving the invoice from MultiFactor.

-_If you would like to inquire about the minimum and maximum order amounts for your website, please contact your account manager for more information._
+_If you would like to inquire about the minimum and maximum order amounts for your website, email your account manager for more information._

 **Complete own funds**